 See Notes 7, 9, 11 and 12 in the "Notes to Condensed Consolidated and Combined Financial Statements" in "Part I. Item 1.
 Financial Statements" of this filing for further information in connection with income taxes, equity compensation plans, commitments and employee benefit plans, respectively.

 Tax Receivable Agreement

-For a discussion of the tax receivable agreement, refer to the Company's Annual Report on Form 10-K for the year ended December 31, 2015.
-The tax receivable agreement pertains to exchanges by holders of Partnership Units in PJT Partners Holdings LP and such exchanges may not occur prior to October 1, 2016.
+For a discussion of the Tax Receivable Agreement, refer to the Company's Annual Report on Form 10-K for the year ended December 31, 2015.